gganigaj/CMOS-circuit-design/README.md

 Therefore, for all values of VDS ≤ (VGS − Vt), the MOSFET operates in the resistive (linear) region.In this region, the channel is continuous from source to drain, and the device behaves like a voltage-controlled resistor.<br>

 ### 7-L4 SPICE conclusion to resistive operation<br>
-   To study how the gate-to-source voltage (VGS) and drain-to-source voltage (VDS) affect the drain current (ID), we examine several values of both voltages.
-For a fixed VGS, the MOSFET operates in the linear (triode) region as long as VDS is less than (VGS − Vt).<br>
+   - To study how the gate-to-source voltage (VGS) and drain-to-source voltage (VDS) affect the drain current (ID), we examine several values of both voltages.
+For a fixed VGS, the MOSFET operates in the linear (triode) region as long as VDS is less than (VGS − Vt).
-   To determine ID for different VGS values, we select one specific VGS and vary VDS from 0 up to (VGS − Vt).
+   - To determine ID for different VGS values, we select one specific VGS and vary VDS from 0 up to (VGS − Vt).
 Within this range, the drain current is described by the linear-region equation.
-SPICE simulations can then be performed to generate and confirm the ID–VDS curves corresponding to each chosen VGS.<br>
+SPICE simulations can then be performed to generate and confirm the ID–VDS curves corresponding to each chosen VGS.
    <img width="624" height="160" alt="image" src="https://github.com/user-attachments/assets/736002a0-28fd-4709-a2f9-a31958f4fa58" /><br>

    ### 8-L5 Pinch-off region condition